A Closer Look At My Country

 The insurance companies own the Republican and Democrat politicians who vote against health care for Americans.
 People who protest health care are misinformed or simply ignorant.
 It is important to look at more than one set of facts.
 When I was looking up the top 10 healthy countries, I noticed that the #1 healthiest country in the world, (Japan), was left off the Forbes list!

-I know, grew up eating fresh food from markets, local farms and their own backyards.
+The healthiest people I know, grew up eating fresh food from markets, local farms and their own backyards.
 They always had access to some form of health care.
 They had a good education, including at least 2 years of college.
 They had, or have, a satisfying occupation with planning for the future.
 They read.
 They watch TV sometimes.
 They have a natural sense of well being.
 They believe that politics, sex, and religion are personal matters.
 They appreciate natural wonders and enjoy melodic, musical harmonies.
 They rarely eat fast food or drink soda pop.
 They live long and meaningful lives.

-about living here in America, is the freedom to make intelligent, informed choices.
+The good thing about living here in America, is the freedom to make intelligent, informed choices.

 I love this place.